Data4Democracy/docker-scaffolding/Readme.md

 project in a portable way.
 It's like virtual environments, but extending to the whole OS, not just Python packages.

-This template sets up a Flask webapp server, a Conda environment running Jupyter, and Postgres and MongoDB databases that they can talk to.
+This template sets up a Node webapp server, Flask webapp server, a Conda environment running Jupyter, and Postgres and MongoDB databases that they can talk to.
 For a project that only uses some of these, you can delete the unused parts from `docker-compose.yml` and remove the files.